 I met Carlos twice

 The second time was at a Vladimir Cora exhibition.
 We agreed on his work and after that in our interests and goals.
-The bond that emerged in the middle of color and texture, shape and backgrounds, have remained against time and not only that, but have grown stronger regardless of distance.
+The bond that emerged in the middle of color and texture, shape and backgrounds, has remained against time and not only that but has grown stronger regardless of distance.
 The year 2001 was beginning.

-During this period, Carlos considered himself as a beginning artist.
+During this period, Carlos considered himself a beginning artist.
 He never said so, but his humbleness did.
-He knew about his talent, because the Spirit invaded his being from head to toe, and in countless occasions I heard him say it was “by Grace”.
+He knew about his talent because the Spirit invaded his being from head to toe, and on countless occasions, I heard him say it was “by Grace”.
 But I also understood that he needed the next step.
-To increase his knowledge in the technique and to break that barrier of fear that is so common in us as human beings.
-He was participating in a workshop for abstract painting with Professor Jordi Boldo, who visited Hermosillo, Mexico, as a Guest painter by the Cultural Institute of Sonora, (Instituto Sonorense de Cultura).
-During that time, he related with outstanding artists from Sonora, and had a chance to share his interests and recognized that feedback is imperative in developing as an artist.
+To increase his knowledge of the technique and to break that barrier of fear that is so common in us as human beings.
+He was participating in a workshop for abstract painting with Professor Jordi Boldo, who visited Hermosillo, Mexico, as a Guest painter at the Cultural Institute of Sonora, (Instituto Sonorense de Cultura).
+During that time, he related with outstanding artists from Sonora, had a chance to share his interests, and recognized that feedback is imperative in developing as an artist.

-He had previously taken some courses and workshops for welding in San Diego, California, drawing of human figure and etching, with Roberto Parodi and Antonio Pazos, in Hermosillo.
-His prior Academic formation took place in Bribiesca Art Institute in Guadalajara, Mexico, where he graduated as a Graphic Designer with a specialty in Illustration, and built the first tangible bridge with the visual arts.
+He had previously taken some courses and workshops for welding in San Diego, California, drawing human figures and etching, with Roberto Parodi and Antonio Pazos, in Hermosillo.
+His prior Academic formation took place at Bribiesca Art Institute in Guadalajara, Mexico, where he graduated as a Graphic Designer with a specialty in Illustration and built the first tangible bridge with the visual arts.
 The intangible connection was inside of him, this was encouraged by his family from his early years.

 Carlos the artist

-A restless and industrious person under disciplines; with the best nature o fan artist.
-To break molds and paradigms in search for his own style is part of his life.
+A restless and industrious person under disciplines; with the best nature o a fan artist.
+Breaking molds and paradigms in search of his own style is part of his life.
 This is Carlos.
-Painter, sculptor and designer.
+Painter, sculptor, and designer.
 In his brilliant path, he has incorporated the knowledge that comes from the light and has discarded anything that interferes with his growth and the path his walking on.
-He learns, enriches and delivers a consolidated work to the spectator.
-Nobody knows the hours of invested effort, but we all feel the strength that we can see in the canvass, wood or metal.
-We imagine a posible interpretation.
-Our perceptions defer, but in the end we have the certainty that the piece we have before us is worthy of contemplation.
+He learns, enriches, and delivers a consolidated work to the spectator.
+Nobody knows the hours of invested effort, but we all feel the strength that we can see in the canvass, wood, or metal.
+We imagine a possible interpretation.
+Our perceptions defer, but in the end, we have the certainty that the piece we have before us is worthy of contemplation.

-He has dedicated himself to create a high quality work, through the research of different techniques and the search for expression, with the purpose to evoke subjects that will touch the deepest part of the human being, both spiritually and emotionally, through different disciplines like sculpture and painting.
+He has dedicated himself to creating high-quality work, through the research of different techniques and the search for expression, with the purpose to evoke subjects that will touch the deepest part of the human being, both spiritually and emotionally, through different disciplines like sculpture and painting.
 He is quite convinced that talent is a gift from heaven and must be well used in relationship with his environment.
 Should be multiplied, and to give that gift back is his compromise.
 Using that gift to talk about his relationship with God is a necessity.

 The sculpture and painting of Carols Cazares have been exhibited in different spaces of Sonora and Jalisco, in Mexico; also in Indianapolis and Arizona (Museo de Arte Chicano), in The United States.
 His work is permanently exhibited in Hermosillo, in Sinomex an Israelite Company (sculpture in metal, 1999); Instituto Alerce (sculpture and mural, 1999) and Gándara Hotels (sculpture in metal and stone, 2000).

-With his work “21 shots and still alive” (21 tiros y aun vivo) Carloz won the State’s 2001 Biennial for Sculpture, sponsored by the Government for the State of Sonora through the Instituto Sonorense de Cultura, in November 2001.
+With his work “21 Shots and Still Alive” (21 tiros y aun vivo) Carlos won the State’s 2001 Biennial for Sculpture, sponsored by the Government for the State of Sonora through the Instituto Sonorense de Cultura, in November 2001.
 He also obtained first place in the Contest for the design of the Gulf of California, sponsored by the WWF.GCP (Guaymas, Sonora, Mexico).

-He integrated the following individual collections: Graphics in black ink, WWF (1999); Silence of life (painting and graphics, 2001); let there be light (object art, sculpture and painting, 2002) and Paradigms (object art and painting, 2003), which found worthy spaces in San Carlos and Hermosillo, Sonora, Mexico, and in Phoenix, Arizona, United States.
-In each of these collections, titles, color and form found a direction and in this process Carloz was affirmed as an author.
+He integrated the following individual collections: Graphics in black ink, WWF (1999); Silence of Life (painting and graphics, 2001); let there be light (object art, sculpture, and painting, 2002) and Paradigms (object art and painting, 2003), which found worthy spaces in San Carlos and Hermosillo, Sonora, Mexico, and in Phoenix, Arizona, United States.
+In each of these collections, titles, colors, and forms found a direction and in this process, Carlos was affirmed as an author.

 Carlos The Disciple

 Carlos Cazares is in constant movement.
-His artistic work began to show since 1998.
+His artistic work began to show in 1998.
 His missionary work would show three years later.
-Up to this date he has been able to harmonize both passions, and make them part of the same goal: expression.
+Up to this date he has been able to harmonize both passions and make them part of the same goal: expression.
 An inherent need to the author and a job of the disciple.

-Through sculpture he has been able to calmly develop his gifts, without pressures, unlike painting, for he suffers in conceiving each painting and he tears in the beginning, although after he owns the canvass, he transforms it, and makes it his own.
+Through sculpture, he has been able to calmly develop his gifts, without pressure, unlike painting, for he suffers in conceiving each painting and he tears in the beginning, although after he owns the canvass, he transforms it, and makes it his own.
 Later peace comes to him… balance.

-After his Missionary trips to Costa Rica and India, Carlos has evolutioned considerable in every aspect.
-Body, soul and spirit have been fortified in one goal: to give.
+After his Missionary trips to Costa Rica and India, Carlos has evolution considerable in every aspect.
+Body, soul, and spirit have been fortified with one goal: to give.
 At his return, all of that internal fire has been, put into his artistic work, where he moves with love to his neighbor and love for God.

 Before the age of 40, Carlos started the “40 Menos uno” collection (40 less one).
 The passion for the passion.
 In each piece, our sight can find a triumphant red over darkness.
-A rich scale of red that manifest his knowledge, dominion and application of color and technique, but above all, his certainty that this artistic representation of the lashes upon the Lamb, bring the spectator the opportunity of hope for a path that leads to the light.
-There are no brush strokes; there are only strokes, lashes.
+A rich scale of red manifests his knowledge, dominion, and application of color and technique, but above all, his certainty that this artistic representation of the lashes upon the Lamb brings the spectator the opportunity of hope for a path that leads to the light.
+There are no brush strokes; there are only strokes, and lashes.
 The entire body of the author in this piece, experiencing pain.
-The suffering of the artist in relation to the suffering of Christ, evoking the hour when real freedom for the human race began.
+The suffering of the artist in relation to the suffering of Christ, evokes the hour when real freedom for the human race began.
 It is not a posture, is a decision.

 Carlos believes in Grace which has given him the opportunity to express the gifts and talents that “Cannot be kept in hiding.